Chris-Mark-Wilson/backendNews/README.md

 In order to utilise the database api you will need to seed the database.
 run
 `npm run seed`
+In order to use the production version run
+`npm seed-prod`

 ## Try it out!
 To use the local version (runs on localhost port 9090)